-- Diagnostic testing: The sweat test is a simple, painless test to diagnose CF.
+- Diagnostic testing: A sweat test is a simple, painless test to diagnose CF.

-- Pulmonary function tests: This test lets us see how well your child’s lungs are working.
+- Pulmonary function tests: These tests let us see how well your child’s lungs are working.

 - Bronchoscopy: This test examines your child’s throat, larynx, trachea and lower airways.